-This tool is now available for PS Suite and OSCAR EMR users.
+This tool is now available for PS Suite EMR and as a PDF.
 The custom form is multi-functional and offers a number of features to support family physicians in their decision making process during osteoporosis patients’ visits.

 When to use this form: